SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Different things can have mutability: Objects, variables, (though generally not primitves).
 Some languages make a difference in which keywords are used to declare constants and variables.
 Constants are immutable, while variables are mutable.
+In most languages, constants are written in all upper case

 Keyword for constants:
 const|JS|Rust